dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

  <TabItem value="web" label="Web browser">

-dbt Labs provides a [GitHub Codespace](https://docs.github.com/en/codespaces/overview) template that you (and anyone else) can reuse to create a complete dbt environment with a working and runnable project.
-When you create the codespace, the [dev container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) creates a fully functioning dbt environment, connects to a DuckDB database, and loads a year of data from our fictional Jaffle Shop café, which sells food and beverages in several US cities.
-The [README](https://github.com/dbt-labs/jaffle-shop-template#readme) for the Jaffle Shop template also provides instructions on how to do this, along with animated GIFs.
+dbt Labs offers a [GitHub Codespace](https://docs.github.com/en/codespaces/overview) template that allows you and others to set up a comprehensive dbt environment with a functional and executable project.
+Upon creating the codespace, the [dev container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) establishes a fully operational dbt environment, connects to a DuckDB database, and imports a year's worth of data from our fictional Jaffle Shop café, which operates in various US cities.
+The [README](https://github.com/dbt-labs/jaffle-shop-template#readme) file for the Jaffle Shop template includes detailed instructions and animated GIFs to guide you through the process.

 </TabItem>